SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 The second mapping stores the `PurchasedSeedInfo` model which is all seeds purchased by a particular buyer.
 This time the mapping method uses the address of the buyer as it's key to store all seed purchased by that particular buyer in an array.

-In the next section, you will define a function to add the seed to the smart contract.
+In the next section, you will define a function to add the seed to the smart contract called `listSeed`.

 ```solidity
 // Function used to list a seed.